Collinformatics/SEA-AD/README.md

 Esc: Close the current figure

-Backspace: Terminate the script that is currently running
+E: End the script that is currently running